geovedi/book-notes/2020/artificial-intelligence.notes.md

 ## Prologue: Terrified
 - AI and GEB:
-  - The author reflects on the pace of computer advancement and acknowledges that computers can't appreciate irony.
+  - Melanie reflects on the pace of computer advancement and acknowledges that computers can't appreciate irony.
   - Shares an incident of getting lost in Googleplex, Google's headquarters, highlighting the irony.
   - Recalls the creation of Google's AI research group, Google Brain, and the acquisition of AI start-ups.
   - Google's founders, Larry Page and Sergey Brin, are motivated to create artificial intelligence.
   - Discusses the growth of Google from a search portal to an applied AI company.
   - Google's aspiration, as expressed by its DeepMind group, is to "Solve intelligence and use it to solve everything else."
-  - The author is excited to attend an AI meeting at Google, inspired by his passion for AI since graduate school and admiration for Google's accomplishments.
+  - Melanie is excited to attend an AI meeting at Google, inspired by her passion for AI since graduate school and admiration for Google's accomplishments.
   - The meeting is organized to have AI researchers converse with Douglas Hofstadter, the AI legend and author of "Gödel, Escher, Bach."
 - Chess and the First Seed of Doubt:
   - Describes Hofstadter's initial skepticism about the feasibility of AI, how AI evolved over the years, and his work on simulating intelligence.